-You’re 18 weeks pregnant!
+You’re 18 weeks pregnant.

-In fact at 18 weeks it’s a good time to start sleeping on your side.
+In fact, at 18 weeks it’s a good time to start sleeping on your side.

-This helps maximise the blood flow to you and your baby.
+It will maximise the blood flow to you and your baby.

 When you lie on your back, the weight of your uterus and baby presses on large veins in the back of your abdomen.

 This reduces the amount of blood flow to your heart.